xnhl/fan-mail/README.md

 - As I am now fairly confident that I have determined the source I felt that it would be amusing to publicize this information in the hope that the suspect shits himself if/when he sees this and realizes that he dun goofed.
 - Admittedly I could be mistaken, and offer my apologies if that is so, but all signs seem to point to the conclusion I have found with high probability.
 - All information has been forwarded to authorities as well as to a few acquaintances who enjoy this sort of thing and are eager to assist.
-- Some information has been publicly omitted but a selection is available in an encrypted file which is included at `/encrypted/MrXyfir.json`.
+- Some information has been publicly omitted but selections are available in encrypted files included in the /encrypted directory.
 	- If you would like the decryption key then e-mail me with a short message explaining your intentions: mwtheta@protonmail.com
 - I realize that this is a lot of information to take in and that its organization is not ideal, but I'm doing what I can.